 - Removing encrypted fields from ticket forms

-- Updating field requirement rules on ticket forms
+- Updating field requirement rules to encrypted fields on ticket forms

 3. Ticket details